If they had won, maybe Disneyland. But for several defeated Congressional Democrats, a colder destination awaits: Cambridge, Massachusetts.

 Schall's study group will examine House Speaker Newt Gingrich's "Contract with America."
 Schall said he will be tracking the progress of legislative changes during the Republican Congress's first 100 days.

 Like most of the fellows, Schall does not currently hold an elective office.
-He said he views his time in Cambridge as "an opportunity to pause andreflect" on both life and politics.
+He said he views his time in

 Some fellows use the Kennedy school as arevolving door between Boston and Washington, saidDavid V. Bonfili '96, head of the IOP's StudyGroup Committee.
 "Some people use it as aspringboard, like Republican pollster Frank Luntz,while others are at the end of their careers," hesaid.